vllm-project/vllm-spyre/docs/README.md

 make html
 ```

-## Open the docs with your browser
+## How to view the docs in a web browser

 ```bash
 python -m http.server -d _build/html/